-16. SSDC and WMBC are committed to continue working together in partnership, alongside their respective highways authorities, with the aim of ensuring the necessary transport and highways improvements are implemented to support sustainable growth across both authorities.
-SSDC's are proposing four strategic housing site allocations, however none are within close proximity to the Walsall administrative area.
+20. SSDC and WMBC are committed to continue working together in partnership, alongside their respective highways authorities, with the aim of ensuring the necessary transport and highways improvements are implemented to support sustainable growth across both authorities.
+SSDC's are proposing two strategic housing site allocations, however none are within close proximity to the Walsall administrative area.
 No other cross-boundary transport issues have been identified.

-- 17. SSDC and WMBC will work together where required, with the aim of ensuring the necessary infrastructure improvements are delivered to support sustainable growth across both administrative areas. - 18.
+- 21. SSDC and WMBC will work together where required, with the aim of ensuring the necessary infrastructure improvements are delivered to support sustainable growth across both administrative areas. - 22.
 Necessary infrastructure (including school places) will be delivered within South Staffordshire.
 Both authorities will continue to engage with health providers (e.g. Integrated Care Boards) to identify the most appropriate strategies for mitigating health impacts from each local authority area.
 No other cross-boundary infrastructure issues have been identified.

-- 19. SSDC has an identified a 121 pitch need for Gypsy and Traveller households in South Staffordshire over the local plan period, including 72 pitches within the first 5 year period.
+23. SSDC has an identified a 162 pitch need for Gypsy and Traveller households in South Staffordshire over the local plan period, including 92 pitches within the first 5 year period7.
 SSDC considers that latest evidence from Council's Gypsy and Traveller evidence base indicates that all suitable sites (including Green Belt options) which have capacity to reduce this shortfall have been maximised.
 It also indicates that all public land options in the District (including Green Belt options) have been explored for their potential to provide new public site options which could address specific families' needs and thereby reduce the shortfall.
 Despite these efforts, SSDC can only deliver 37 pitches within the plan period on sites which would address its unmet pitch needs.
-This leaves a very significant shortfall, even against the District's 5 year pitch need, which is a strategic cross-boundary issue to be discussed with adjacent authorities and other authorities within the same housing market area. - 20.
-SSDC has written to all adjacent and housing market area authorities on multiple occasions during the plan preparation regarding the potential shortfall in Gypsy and Traveller pitch needs within the District.
-Following on from the publication of SSDC's Gypsy and Traveller Accommodation Assessment in late 2021, SSDC wrote to all HMA and neighbouring authorities in January 2022 setting out the extent of the pitch shortfall, despite the Council's efforts to maximise all suitable and deliverable sites (including within the Green Belt) which would address the unmet need.
-This letter then requested authorities examine their ability to contribute to its unmet pitch needs, specifically in the form of extra supply on publicly run sites where pitches could be ensured for the families in need within SSDC.
-It then wrote again to these same authorities in August 2022, providing an update on extra efforts that
+This leaves a very significant shortfall, even against the

-&lt;sup>7 South Staffordshire Council Gypsy and Traveller Accommodation Assessment - Final Report August 2021
+7 South Staffordshire Council Gypsy and Traveller Accommodation Assessment - Final Report 2024